Flash Loan

 From an EOA ('normal' ethereum account)

-To use an EOA, send a transaction to the relevant calling the or function.
-See the docs for parameter details, ensuring you use your contract address from for the receiverAddress
+To use an EOA, send a transaction to the relevant Pool calling the flashLoan() or flashLoanSimple() function.
+See the Pool docs for parameter details, ensuring you use your contract address from step 1 for the

 parameter in the flash loan method.